-As hundreds of firefighters battled the intense heat, Randy Aronson, director of vault operations for the Universal Music Group, feared that the fire would penetrate a 2,400 square feet vault containing the original music possessed by the world’s largest music company.
+A fire swept a Hollywood backlot on Sunday, June 1, 2008.
+As hundreds of firefighters battled the intense heat, Randy Aronson, director of vault operations for the Universal Music Group, feared that the blaze would penetrate a 2,400 square feet vault containing the original music possessed by the world’s largest music company.

 Here is a three-minute CBS News report that was broadcast June 15, 2019, via YouTube:

-In a confidential report issued in 2009, UMG admitted that “an estimated 500K song titles” were lost.
-What do they mean by song titles?
-More importantly, what makes a master tape so special?
+In a confidential report issued to NBCUniversal (which owned the lot) and to insurance companies in 2009, UMG admitted that “an estimated 500K song titles” were lost.

 A master is an original recording from which all other subsequent recordings are derived.
 “Sonically, masters can be stunning in their capturing an event in time,” remarked Adam Block of Sony Music.
 “Every copy thereafter is a sonic step away.”
 Masters often contain session notes and chatter.